-Students with a documented conflict for any assignment, quiz, or final exam need to see me at least two weeks prior to arrange an alternative time, there is no guarantee that this will be accommodated, but ensuring that you address the issue several weeks in advance will certainly assist the process.
+Students with a documented conflict for any assessment or activity need to see me at least two weeks prior to arrange an alternative time, there is no guarantee that this will be accommodated, but ensuring that you address the issue several weeks in advance will certainly assist the process.
 Please review the policy on extension requests and grading for additional information.